mupfdev/GameComms/README.md

 |   09    | The Roots: Gates of Chaos                | 827df54717bc210daa96aef9e12de4a3 |
 |   10    | Asphalt: Urban GT 2                      | 75536306ef48b1928b4562890d01c9c6 |
 |   10    | Warhammer 40,000: Glory in Death         | 75536306ef48b1928b4562890d01c9c6 |

+# License

+This project's source code is, unless stated otherwise, licensed under the "The MIT License".
+See the file [LICENSE.md](LICENSE.md) for details.